-Table 5.
+Table 4.
 Protection Modes

-Mode Status register condition WP# and SRWD bit status Memory Software protection mode (SPM) Status register can be written in (WEL bit is set to "1") and the SRWD, BP0-BP1 bits can be changed WP#=1 and SRWD bit=0, or WP#=0 and SRWD bit=0, or WP#=1 and SRWD=1 The protected area cannot be program or erase.
-Hardware protection mode (HPM) The SRWD, BP0-BP1 of status register bits cannot be changed WP#=0, SRWD bit=1 The protected area cannot be program or erase.
+Mode Status register condition WP# and SRWD bit status Memory Software protection mode (SPM) Status register can be written in (WEL bit is set to "1") and the SRWD, BP1-BP0 bits can be changed WP#=1 and SRWD bit=0, or WP#=0 and SRWD bit=0, or WP#=1 and SRWD=1 The protected area cannot be programmed or erased.
+Hardware protection mode (HPM) The SRWD, BP1-BP0 of status register bits cannot be changed WP#=0, SRWD bit=1 The protected area cannot be programmed or erased.

-1. As defined by the values in the Block Protect (BP1, BP0) bits of the Status Register, as shown in "Table 1.
-Protected Area Sizes".
+1. As defined by the values in the Block Protect (BP1, BP0) bits of the Status Register, as shown in Table 2.

-As the table above showing, the summary of the Software Protected Mode (SPM) and Hardware Protected Mode (HPM).
+As the above table showing, the summary of the Software Protected Mode (SPM) and Hardware Protected Mode (HPM).